vtumwa/website/content/courses/syssec.md

 </table>

 ## Getting Assistance
-The best way to request assistance is to ask on the `#syssec` channel on UBNetDef’s slack.
-The instructors and mentors are constantly on the slack, so it’s likely you will get a response within 24-hours, if not less.
-If you do not have access to the UBNetDef slack, please contact an instructor.
+The best way to request assistance is to ask on the `Systems Security` channel on UBNetDef’s chat server.
+The instructors and mentors are constantly on the server, so it’s likely you will get a response within 24-hours, if not less.
+If you do not have access to the UBNetDef chat server, please contact an instructor.

 # Grading Policy
 <div class="row">